musthemag/n-display-metadata/README.md

 ## Logic

-Both teasers and toppers are capable of displaying two pieces of metadata:- a prefix  and a leading link.
+Both teasers and toppers are capable of displaying two pieces of metadata:- a prefix and a link.
+Though similar decisions may be made for each, they are not strictly connected.

 ### Teasers